Yash98911/Sales-Prediction-Web-App/README.md

 Version Control: Git & GitHub

-Getting Started
+Getting Started (Local Development - Original Approach)
+Note: The deployed version on PythonAnywhere uses hardcoded model parameters due to resource constraints.
+For full local development including model training with scikit-learn, refer to your original sales_prediction.ipynb and requirements.txt.

-Follow these steps to set up and run the project locally on your machine.
+Follow these steps to set up and run the optimized project locally on your machine.

 Prerequisites
-Python 3.8+
+Python 3.11+

 pip (Python package installer)

-Git :-
+Git

 1. Clone the Repository
 First, clone this GitHub repository to your local machine: